selab-gatech/AutoRestTest/README.md

 > [!TIP]
 > The above steps alter the variables across all four agents used within the software.
 If the user desires to change
-> the individual agent parameters, they can navigate to the `src/reinforcement/agents.py` file and change the parameters.
+> the individual agent parameters, they can navigate to the `src/autoresttest/agents` files and change the parameters.

 #### 3. Configuring the OpenAI Model